-You can also file against anyone who committed or attempted to commit rape or a sexual offense against you within six months prior to filing the petition.
-Go to Selected Maryland Statutes, and read sections 3-303 through 3-308 for the definitions of rape and sexual offenses.2
+You can also file against anyone, regardless of your relationship, who committed or attempted to commit rape in the 1st degree or 2nd degree rape or a sexual offense in the 3rd degree or 4th degree against you within six months before filing the petition.2

 If the abused person is a child, s/he can also get a domestic violence protective order based on “abuse of a child,” which is defined as:

-- sexual abuse of a child (by anyone), whether physical injuries are sustained or not; or
+- sexual abuse of a child by anyone; or

 - the physical or mental injury of a child under circumstances that indicate that the child’s health or welfare is harmed or at substantial risk of being harmed by: